wp-plugins/wp-members/readme.txt

 = 3.4.1 =

+*
 * Added wpmem_is_user_current() api function.
 * Added attachements to email function.
 * Moves external libraries to "vendor" directory.
+* Removes a overlooked use of wpmem_page_pwd_reset() which was deprecated as of 3.4.0.
+* Sanitize email as email, not text.
 * Fixes a bug in the user api for undefined variable when checking the user ip.
 * Fixes a bug in 3.4.0 that causes an error in user export.
-* Sanitize email as email, not text.
 * Fixes a bug in 3.4.0 that causes the captcha validation to be run twice, resulting in failed captcha during registration.
+* Fixes css issue that caused cursor change on all list table screens for drag-and-drop; should only show on Fields tab.

 = 3.4.0 =